Edwin van der Sar

-Edwin van der Sar (/nl/; born 29 October 1970) is a Dutch football executive and former professional player who played as a goalkeeper.
-Widely regarded as one of the greatest goalkeepers of all time, he was most recently the chief executive of Ajax, with whom he began his senior playing career in the early 1990s; he is considered to be a member of the club's golden generation and was part of the Ajax team that won the UEFA Champions League in 1995.
+Edwin van der Sar (/nl/; born 29 October 1970) is a Dutch football executive and former player.
+Widely regarded as one of the greatest goalkeepers of all time, he was most recently the chief executive of Eredivisie club Ajax.

+Van der Sar began his senior playing career with Ajax in the early 1990s; he is considered to be a member of the club's golden generation and was part of the team that won the UEFA Champions League in 1995.
 In 1999, he left Ajax for Juventus where he spent two years before moving to England, first to Fulham and then to Manchester United in 2005.
 There he won a second Champions League title in 2008, making him one of just eight players at the time to have won the competition with more than one club.
-He retired as a professional in 2011, but briefly came out of retirement in 2016 to play a match for Dutch amateur team VV Noordwijk, for whom he had previously played as a youth.
-He played 130 times for the Netherlands national team, and was the nation's most-capped player until 2017, when he was overtaken by Wesley Sneijder.
+He retired as a professional in 2011, but briefly came out of retirement in 2016 to play a match for Dutch amateur team Noordwijk, for whom he had previously played as a youth.

+Van der Sar played 130 times for the Netherlands national team, and was the nation's most-capped player until 2017, when he was overtaken by Wesley Sneijder.

 Van der Sar is considered by critics and fellow players as one of the best goalkeepers of all time.
 He is also one of the most successful footballers ever, having won 26 major trophies in his career, mainly at Ajax and Manchester United.
 During the 2008–09 season, he set a world record by not conceding a league goal for 1,311 minutes.
 He is also the oldest player to win the Premier League, having done so in 2011 at the age of 40 years and 205 days.
 Van der Sar has won several individual awards, including Best European Goalkeeper in 1995 and 2009, and UEFA Club Goalkeeper of the Year in 2009.